Onais1/reviews/README.md

 INSTALLATION GUIDE:

-Setup Instructions are as follows...
+Setup Instructions are as follows.

 - Clone the repo (git):
 or copy the folder to your local machine

--Set up a Venv:
+Set up a Venv:
 - Python -m venv venv
 - Source venv/bin/activate # On WindowsOS: venv\Script\activate